 In case you’re wondering how it helps, let me tell you that.
 When you write a song, just keep the mood board with you, and by taking a look at the images you’ve collected, you will find some new and interesting ways to describe certain feelings, emotions, situations, etc. Chances are, you’ll find some images that perfectly fit the theme of your song.
 So, you can directly turn them into words.
 But all the images will give you something that you can use, that’s for sure.

 This way you can create interesting metaphors, write things that you might not have thought of otherwise, and thus it helps you write better songs!
+The pictures also give you more references that you can use in your song.
 Although it’s not necessary, you can definitely use this technique when you feel stuck somewhere.

 That’s all for now.
 Let me know of any other things that you find useful while writing songs.
 Thank you, and Happy Songwriting!